 Egg Donation in the UK

 The founders of South Africa’s most successful international Egg Donor program bring their fantastic donor egg program to the UK, offering help and advice on how to donate eggs in the UK.
 Nurture Egg Donor Program was founded by two wonderful women who have first hand experience of infertility and egg donation.
 Melany has been an egg donor herself and it is her responsibility to take care of our egg donors.
 Tertia knows exactly what it is like to be unable to conceive without help.
 She went through 9 IVFs herself to have her family.
-The UK egg donor program is managed by the very competent Lee.
+The UK egg donor program is managed by the very competent and lovely Kirsty.
 Guided by leading international fertility specialists, supported by top fertility clinics in the UK and assisted by a fabulous group of women, the Nurture girls make a formidable team who combine the best of heart and soul to provide truly excellent service for egg donation in the UK.

 Apply online to see if you qualify to be an egg donor -> Application Form

 There aren’t many opportunities in life whereby you can make a significant, meaningful contribution towards your fellow humans – egg donation is one of those opportunities.
 There are many hopeful parents in the UK who long for a child but are unable to conceive without the gift of egg donation.
 Unfortunately the reality is that there is a shortage of egg donors in the UK, which means that some couples have to wait for years before their dreams come true.

 By becoming an egg donor, you give these parents to be something they haven’t had before – hope.
 Thank you from them and thank you from us – you are truly very special.

 Do you qualify to become an egg donor?

 - Are you between 20 and 35 years old?

 - Are you free of any serious medical problems and/or hereditary disabilities?